 In the event that any employee, member, volunteer, visitor or visiting team feels that he, she or they have suffered discrimination or harassment in any way or that the policies, rules or code of conduct have been broken they should follow the procedures below.

-- b) Details of when and where the occurrence took place;
+- Details of when and where the occurrence took place;

-- c) Any witness details and copies of any witness statements;
+- Any witness details and copies of any witness statements;

-- f) An indication as to the desired outcome.
+- An indication as to the desired outcome.

-- 1 will request that both parties to the complaint submit written evidence regarding the incident(s);
+- 3.1 Will request that both parties to the complaint submit written evidence regarding the incident(s);

-- 4 will have the power to impose any one or more of the following sanctions on any person found to be in breach of any policy, (including the Equality Policy):
+- 3.4 Will have the power to impose any one or more of the following sanctions on any person found to be in breach of any policy, (including the Equality Policy):

-- d) Exclude a non-member from the facility, either temporarily or permanently; and
+- Exclude a non-member from the facility, either temporarily or permanently; and

-- e) Turn down a non-member’s current and/or future membership applications.
+- Turn down a non-member’s current and/or future membership applications.

 4. If the nature of the complaint is with regard to the management committee or other body or group in the Place to Play, the member/visitor has the right to report the discrimination or harassment directly to the relevant County Association.